tryingsomestuff/Weini/README.md

 Project started : december 2016
 Language : C++11
 Compiles on both Linux (CMake, no extra dependency needed) and Windows (Visual Studio 17, CYGWIN)
-(a corss-compiled mingw has also been tested successfully)
+(a cross-compiled mingw version has also been tested successfully)

 *Weini* is the chess engine I develop just for fun and learn about chess programming.
 A lots of ideas are taken from _chessprogramming wiki_ and _talkchess_ forum.
 Many thanks to all the chess programming community for being so kind and interesseting.

-Here's a list of inspiring open-source engines :
+Here's an incomplete list of inspiring open-source engines :
 * Arasan by Jon Dart
 * CPW by Pawel Koziol and Edmund Moshammer
 * Deepov by Romain Goussault